swergroup/uploadplus/readme.txt

 * and many more!

 UploadPlus can also transliterate filenames.
 You can preview settings in the media settings page without uploading files.

+= FAQ =

+= Is this plugin supported? =

+We'll try our best to support it on the [support forum](http://wordpress.org/support/plugin/page2cat).
+If you rely on this plugin for commercial purposes please get in touch with our [helpdesk](http://swergroup.zendesk.com).

 = Credits =